-The hike started off as a walk in the park until I came across the first group of blowdowns.
-Soon afterward I bumped into a few more, then another few, and then it was full-course blowdown meal all the way to Lanham Lake.
-The worst section was about a half mile before the lake, and I practically walked on blowdowns the entire time just to get through.
+The hike to Lanham Lake started off as a walk in the park until I came across the first group of down trees.
+Soon afterward I encountered into a few more, then another few, and then full-course down tree meal all the way to Lanham Lake.
+Worst section being half a mile before the lake, and I practically walked on down trees the entire time for the ease of the approach.

-In my three years of hiking, never have I encountered so many blowdowns on any of the hikes.
-There were more of them after I passed the lake and started going up the steep slope of Jim Hill.
-In looking around, I saw that the entire slope was paved with blowdowns.
-I spent a good chunk of time getting through them and at the same time trying to keep my balance with the acrobatic skills I don’t have.
+In my three years of hiking, I have yet to encounter so many down trees on any given hike.
+More down trees after passing the lake and heading up steep northwest slopes of the mountain.
+As I looked around, I saw the entire northwest aspect was covered in down trees.
+I spent a good chunk of time getting through them and at the same time trying to keep my balance.

-Once I made it to the ridge the blowdowns were completely out of sight.
-The little bit of snow left on the ridge made the traverse easier.
-I didn’t bring my ice ax but I sure could use one on the slope just passed the false summit.
-The snow was somewhat slushy and didn’t have enough traction to keep me from sliding.
-After getting through the slope, it was class 3 scramble all the way to the top.
-Beautiful day, lovely afternoon, but spent more time than needed to get up this mountain.
+Once I made it onto the ridge down trees were completely gone.
+The little bit of snow left on the ridge expedited the traverse.
+I didn’t pack my ice axe but I sure could have used one past the false summit.
+Snow was somewhat slushy and not enough traction to keep from sliding.
+Beyond snow, it was just class 3 scramble to the top.
+Beautiful day and a lovely afternoon, spent more time than necessary to get up here.